- 3 Bedrooms

 About the Area

 Located in Forestbrook, this vacation home is near theme parks and near the beach.
-Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and Garden City Beach.
-SkyWheel Myrtle Beach and Family Kingdom Amusement Park are not to be missed.
+Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach State Park and Myrtle Beach Beaches.
+Family Kingdom Amusement Park and SkyWheel Myrtle Beach are not to be missed.
 With jet skiing, kayaking, and scuba diving nearby, you'll find plenty of adventures in the water.

 Special Instructions